border-l/Termicolor/README.md

 Either of these can take several arguments to nest several separate strings.

+Note that when giving it several arguments it alternates between adding to string as nested and main level, and that automatically a separator is added, which you can configure with keyword argument `sp_a`.

 If you don't want to nest text, but would like to add it on, you can use either the `before` or `after` methods:

 ```python